 (click on images to see them larger)

-Here animation student Dan Caylor shows the portable desk that he refurbished and added a backlight unit to:
+This photo from animator Dan Caylor shows the portable desk that he refurbished and added a new LED backlight unit mounted on a cross brace underneath:

-UPDATE: I'm happy to say I recently heard from animation student Marty Walker who built an Animation Desk using the Jim McCaulay plans I posted above.
+UPDATE: I'm happy to say I heard from animation student Marty Walker who built an Animation Desk using the Jim Macaulay plans I posted above.
 Check out the results :

 Marty was also good enough to list all the Materials and Tools needed for the project .
 See the link to his blog for the materials list.

-By the way, for those of you who may not recognize the name of Jim McCaulay he was a great teacher of animation at Sheridan College in the 1970's , 80's, and into the 90's.
-Jim is retired now, but he influenced many of us who attended Sheridan's Classical Animation Program during those days.
-Here's a photo of Jim with a student :
+By the way, for those of you who may not recognize the name of Jim Macaulay he was a great teacher of animation at Sheridan College in the 1970's , 80's, and into the 90's.
+Jim passed away at age 91 in 2015 .
+He influenced many of us who attended Sheridan's Classical Animation Program during those years he was actively teaching (about 1975 - 1995) Here's a photo of Jim with a student :

 Cathy Parkes at Sheridan College , about 1980.)